Links to other Robert Louis Stevenson resources

 The National Library of Scotland has pages devoted to Robert Louis Stevenson illustrated by the material held in the library’s collections.

-The University of South Carolina runs a website based on the 1994 centenary exhibition curated by Jason A. Pierece and Roger Mortimer, with assistance from Bruce Bowlin.
+The University of South Carolina runs a website based on the 1994 centenary exhibition curated by Jason A. Pierce and Roger Mortimer, with assistance from Bruce Bowlin.
 Edited by Jason A. Pierce, this is an excellent online exhibit devoted to RLS, including a biographical and bibliographical survey based on first-editions, interesting later editions, photographs, illustrations and manuscripts.

 Scottish Studies Sites